 In some cases, the damaged drainage canals in the eye can build up excess scarring.
 This scarring blocks fluid flow and can lead to glaucoma.
 This type of glaucoma, called angle recession glaucoma, can occur many years after the initial injury.

 The angle recession is seen on an exam as a tear at the base of the iris where the drainage canals are.
 Angle recession glaucoma can be difficult to treat.
 Treatments can include medications that reduce fluid production in the eye, laser surgery or filtering surgery.

 Traumatic glaucoma can also be caused by penetrating injuries to the eye, such as those caused by a sharp instrument or flying debris.
 The eye pressure is usually lower right after the injury occurs.
 Once the wound is closed, tissue inside the eye can become swollen and irritated, and bleeding can occur, causing the eye pressure to rise.

 Short term rises in eye pressure are controlled in ways similar to cases of blunt trauma.
 However, damaged tissue and scarring from a penetrating eye injury can lead to blocked drainage canals.

 Glaucoma due to a penetrating eye injury is best treated by preventive measures when the initial wound occurs.
 Corticosteroid therapy to help prevent tissue damage and scarring and antibiotics are an important component of initial treatment.
 Initial treatment can also include surgery to remove excess eye fluid or reduce swollen tissue.

 If glaucoma does develop over the long term, medications that reduce the production of eye fluid are usually the first method of treatment, followed by filtering surgery.

-Article by Ruth D. Williams, MD, glaucoma specialist and partner at the Wheaton Eye Clinic in Wheaton, Illinois, and President-Elect of the American Academy of Ophthalmology.
+Article by Ruth D. Williams, MD, glaucoma specialist at the Wheaton Eye Clinic in Wheaton, Illinois, and past president of the American Academy of Ophthalmology.